gustavopamplona/Personode/README.md

 ## A Quick Tutorial

- - Download the .RAR file and extract in a folder of your preference.
+ - Download the compressed file and extract in a folder of your preference or clone this repository to your desktop.
  - Set Personode's path to Matlab.
 Make sure that both SPM12 and Marsbar paths are also included (do not include "spm2", "spm5", and "spm99" contained in Marsbar folder).
  - Type Personode in Matlab's command window.
  - In "Source Files Main Options":